ENGAGE.EU Learners at the Conference on the Future of Europe

 In our subgroups we were able to draft and approve proposals.
 One about the incentivization of rail transport for European passengers both for short and long-haul travels (Aisee), and the other one about the abolition of the Unanimity criterion in voting procedure in the Council of the European Union (Umberto).

-At the end, once in Strasbourg, each panel finalized its proposals that were then presented to the plenary meeting on the evening of the 4th of March.
+At the end, once in Strasbourg, each panel finalized its proposals that were then presented to the plenary meeting on the evening on 4 March.
 After the presentation of almost 100 proposals, a vote was held.
 We are proud to report that the proposals, of the ESA we worked on, were approved almost unanimously.

-Although we were relatively new to the alliance, the former President Marco and the current President Sandro really did make us feel at home.
+Although we were relatively new to the alliance, the former president of BoL Marco and the current president Sandro really did make us feel at home.
 We were able to connect with them much more than with other students and we are grateful for this opportunity.

 In an environment as diverse as that of the ESA, with students coming from all over Europe and the world, the value of a preexisting network is not to be underestimated.
 We are convinced that, if we were not part of an alliance like ENGAGE.EU, we would not enjoy this event as much as we did.
 The importance of networking for students of our age is paramount, and alliances give us the possibility to extend our contacts out of our university’s walls.